Ernle Chatfield, 1st Baron Chatfield: First World War

-Senior command
+Interwar

 After the war Chatfield served as Fourth Sea Lord from July 1919 and, having been appointed Naval Aide-de-Camp to the King on 26 January 1920 and promoted to rear-admiral on 31 July 1920, he became Assistant Chief of the Naval Staff in February 1920.
 Chatfield attended the Washington naval conference in 1921-1922 that ended for the moment the mounting Anglo-American-Japanese naval arms race in the Asia-Pacific region.
 In private, Chatfield felt that the Foreign Secretary Arthur Balfour had given away too much in his talks with the Americans and the Japanese, but also felt the British "might well have done worse...We had successfully resisted efforts to limit our cruiser and destroyer numbers."
 Chatfield also noted that the Geddes Committee had already ruled in its report on 11 February 1922 that the Royal Navy was too expensive.
 The committee declared that some 35, 000 sailors were redundant and the naval budget should be cut by £21 million, which meant the Royal Navy was going to be reduced in size regardless of what the Washington conference had decided.

 Advanced to Knight Commander of the Order of the Bath in the 1922 Birthday Honours, he was appointed Commander of the 3rd Light Cruiser Squadron in September 1922 and Third Sea Lord and Controller of the Navy in April 1925.
 As Third Sea Lord, Chatfield became keenly concerned about the British shipbuilding industry, which went into contraction as the Anglo-German naval arms race had ended and the Washington treaty imposed limits on shipbuilding.
 Equally worrisome to him was the increasing cost of warships owing to technological innovation, which led him to express concerns that the necessary political will to spend millions of pounds upon the Navy was being eroded.

 Promoted to vice-admiral on 1 March 1926, he went on to be Commander-in-Chief, Atlantic Fleet, with his flag in the battleship HMS Nelson, in March 1929 and, having been promoted to full admiral on 1 April 1930, he became Commander-in-Chief, Mediterranean Fleet, with his flag in the battleship HMS Queen Elizabeth, in May 1930.